 Anti-GlobaliSation Home

-"Anti-Globalisation", like "anti-capitalism", is a convenient label used by the corporate media to refer to a whole host of alternative groups.
-The phrase "Anti-Globalisation" sometimes accompanies a rather Canute-like portrayal of these groups, sriving to 'hold back an inevitable tide' of globalisation.
+Anti-Globalisation, like anti-capitalism, is a convenient label used by the corporate media to refer to a whole host of alternative groups.
+The phrase "Anti-Globalisation" sometimes accompanies a rather Canute-like portrayal of these groups, striving to 'hold back an inevitable tide' of globalisation.
 This webpage is a product of globalisation.
 It was typed in Bangladesh by a Brit, sent through I don't know how many countries onto a website in California.
 Who knows how many computers in how many different countries have delivered it to you?
 "Globalisation", like "terrorism" is a very plastic phrase, that means different things to different people.
-If "Globalisation" means standards that allow the world's computers to talk the same language, does this seem like a bad thing?
-What about laws which require all businessmen round the world to do business in the same way (also known as ''free trade'' laws?)
-Or conditioning which leads all people round the world to think the same way?...
-These are complex issues here, and we do them no justice by using a shallow, umbrella term such as "anti-capitalism".
+If "Globalisation" means standards that allow the world's computers to talk the same language, I'm for it.
+But what about "free-trade" laws which allow multi-nationals to override national laws, or conditioning which leads all people round the world to think the same way?...
+These are complex issues, and a shallow, umbrella term such as "anti-globalisation" is less than useless.

-James Kunstler has moved on the discussion by introducing the word Relocalization This is the untangling of the world's over extended global web of trade - the recreatiuon of local community links that ensure that you use goods and services which are produced locally wherever possible.
+Relocalization is the untangling of the world's over-extended global web of trade, recreating local communities that can thrive from goods and services which are locally produced.
+Why ship food thousands of miles, anyway?
 In the context of Peak Oil, this has a simple and indisputable logic about it.